-WR241 Imaginative Writing: Fiction Writing
+WR241 Imaginative Writing: Fiction Writing 3 credits (3 lec hrs/wk)

 Introduces the theory, techniques and practice of fiction writing to beginning students.
 Emphasizes the short story.
 Beginning of the term is spent reading and analyzing published work for writing techniques in characterization, scenes, dialogue, thematic content and structure.
 Writing exercises, in class and homework, complement these discussions and are critiqued.
 Remainder of the term is spent in a writers' workshop in which class members and the instructor analyze and critique student writing.
 Sequence with WR242, WR243.
 Need not be taken in order.